The First Day of The Week, Countdown to Pentecost!

 The controversy concerning the Sabbath has many similarities to the Easter/Passover controversy that was “settled” at the Council of Nicea in 325 AD.
 Emperor Constantine controlled the outcome of this notorious conclave.
 The following quotes reveal Constantine’s mindset.
 Here is what he said:

-Eusebius, also recorded Constantine’s thoughts in the evolution of the Roman Church [off site] as it distanced itself from the “Jewish” Scriptures:
+Eusebius, also recorded Constantine’s thoughts in the evolution of the Roman Church as it distanced itself from the “Jewish” Scriptures:

-The Roman Catholic Church has readily admitted to the switch from Sabbath to Sunday in every century since the change was made.
-[Until perhaps February 22, 2007. (off site)] That is beyond dispute as well.
+The Roman Catholic Church has readily admitted to the switch from Sabbath to Sunday, in every century since the change was made.
+[Until perhaps February 22, 2007.]
+That is beyond dispute as well.
 Here are a couple of quotes.
 I saw the first one when I was a kid:

 “You may search the Bible from Genesis to Revelation, and you will not find a single line authorizing the sanctification of Sunday.
 The Scriptures enforce the religious observance of Saturday, a day which we never sanctify.” —James Cardinal Gibbon, The Faith of Our Fathers, chapter 8.

-Luke 6:5 He said to them, “The Son of man is Master of the Sabbath”.GB
+Luke 6:5 Then He told them, “The Human Son is Master of the Sabbath.”

-It is for this reason that the Protestant world has sought a “reason” for claiming to sanctify Sunday worship from the Holy Scriptures.
+It is for this reason that the Protestant world has sought a “reason” for claiming to extract Sunday worship from the Bible.
 Other articles on this site adequately cover the Sabbath topic, such as Is the Seventh Day the Sabbath—Yes or No?.
 From this point in the chapter on, the focus will be on the backbone of the “Sunday verses”.
-The only scriptures that Sunday Christians have come up with to support their claim has to do with the eight passages that contain the words “the First Day of the Week”.
+The only Bible verses that Sunday Christians have come up with to support their claim has to do with the eight passages that contain the words “the First Day of the Week”.

 Protestants almost universally base Sunday worship on their belief that Yeshua was resurrected on the so-called “first day of the week”.
 But that belief is due to a deliberate mistranslation.

 (I began to investigate the meaning of “the first day of the week” after seeing some comments concerning “the First Day of the Week” in Ron Dart’s book: The Thread.
-Still, this truth is none-the-less very little known among even Sabbatarians.
-Ron Dart’s explanation is also found here—off site).
+Still, this truth is none-the-less very little known, even among Sabbatarians.
+Ron Dart’s explanation is also found here).

-What if it could be proven that the Greek Scriptures dont even mention a synonym for “Sunday” at all.
+What if it could be proven that the Biblical Greek Translations don’t even mention a synonym for “Sunday” at all.
 The King James translators were under great pressure not to rock the boat too much.
-Many men had died at the hands of King Henry the Eighth in their effort to bring us trustworthy Bibles and so King James 15 rules for his translators (off site) were not taken lightly.
+Many men had died at the hands of King Henry the Eighth in their effort to bring us trustworthy Bibles, and so King James 15 rules for his translators) were not taken lightly.

-This article is about what the original Greek Scriptures record, as written by God’s chosen writers who were not influenced by what kings would do to them—and indeed what was done to them—for speaking the truth.
+This article is about what the Biblical Greek Translations record.
+The writers of The Testimony of Yeshua (the so called “New Testament”) as recorded by Father’s chosen writers, were not influenced by what kings would do to them—and indeed what was done to them—for speaking the truth.

-Every single popular English translation of the Bible, uses the phrase “first day of the week” eight times.
+Almost every English translation of the Testimony, uses the phrase “first day of the week” eight times.
+Young’s Literal Translation is actually literal here: “And on the eve of the sabbaths, at the dawn, toward the first of the sabbaths”.
+(I suspect that the Aramaic to English translations obscure this as well or that it was altered.)
 We need to carefully examine all of these references.
-First a quick read thru of the first six:
+So first let’s do a quick read thru of the first six, noting the Greek “mian sabbaton”.

-Matthew 28:1 In the end of the sabbath, as it began to dawn toward the first day of the week [mian sabbaton], came Mary Magdalene and the other Mary to see the sepulchre.
-KJV
+Matthew 28:1 After the Sabbaths, as the first of the Sabbaths [Gr.
+Sabbaton] was dawning, Mary of Magdala and the other Mary went to see the tomb.

-Mark 16:2 And very early in the morning the first day, of the week [mias sabbaton], they came unto the sepulchre at the rising of the sun.
-KJV
+Mark 16:2 Very early in the morning on the first of the Sabbaths [Gr.
+Sabbaton] , they came to the tomb as the sun was rising.

 This particular Greek phrase has absolutely nothing to do with the weekly occurrence of “Sunday”.
 We dare not add uninspired words!
 These words are literally translated as “First Sabbath” (prote sabbatou) and “First of the Sabbaths” (“mian sabbaton”, “mias sabbaton”, and “mia ton sabbaton”).

-Because the year of Yeshua’s crucifixion is not recorded in Scripture, the relationship between Passover that year and “first day of the week” is universally considered the key factor in determining not only the day in which Yeshua was crucified and resurrected but also the year.
+Because the year of Yeshua’s crucifixion is not recorded in the Bible, the relationship between Passover that year and “first day of the week” is universally considered the key factor in determining not only the day that Yeshua was crucified and resurrected, but also the year.
 Knowing what “sabbaton” means is critical for any serious investigation of the topic.
 Is it necessary to question such an obvious phrase?
 You decide.

 Ancient Greek Days of the Week